Straddle and Paddle, Minnesota

 Canoeing

 Additional details should you embark on the optional but highly recommended Boundary Waters day trip: Day use permits do not require a reservation and are free.
 You will still need to fill out a form, drop in the permit box, and bring the form stub along with you as you canoe.
 Canoes can be rented at Sawbill outfitters.
 You may reserve ahead, but they typically always have a supply of their Royalex canoes.
-They are willing to store bicycles in their gear garage for safe keeping.
+They are willing to store bicycles in their gear garage for safe keeping and report great experiences serving straddle and paddlers.

 The Kelso loop is easy to follow, though you should purchase a Boundary Waters map covering the loop at the outfitters.
 The portages are extremely short and flat and in each case, the canoe can simply be carried by two people if you would rather not hoist it on your shoulders.
 The loop goes up Sawbill lake, into Kelso Bay on the left side of Sawbill, and then you cross a short (three canoe length) portage into the Kelso River.
 Follow that around an L-shaped bend, and as you round the point into Lake Kelso, you turn from North to South into the Lake.
 At the southern end of Lake Kelso you will find a ten canoe length portage into Alton Lake.
 You head South on Alton lake, crossing to its eastern shore midway down the lake to the final short portage back to Sawbill.
 From there, it’s a quick paddle back to the landing at Sawbill Outfitters.